 Symantec Endpoint Protection has detected a file and successfully deleted or quarantined it.
 The pop-up notification presents the name of the threat, but this display name can be a very broad family (for example, Trojan.Horse).
 Is there a way to determine the unique hash of that detected file so that administrators can see if this exact file is the same Trojan.Horse as is being seen elsewhere in the organization?

-Though it is not displayed by default, it is possible to see the unique hash of a file detected either from the SEP client or from a Risk log exported from the Symantec Endpoint Protection Manager (SEPM).
+If you need to find the hashes of a detection, it is possible to see the unique hash of a file detected either from the SEP client or from a Risk log exported from the Symantec Endpoint Protection Manager (SEPM).

 Viewing the SHA-256 on SEP Client